Havish-Chowdhry/PfFall23-Project-/README.md

   - `password`: Admin password for authentication.

 - **Arrays:**
+  - seats[][]: 2D array to represent the occupancy status of seats in each bus.
+  - Arrays for storing route details, booking information, and admin credentials

 - **File Pointers:**
   - Used for reading and writing data to files for persistence.